GfSE/SAF-Specification/viewpoints/Physical-Context-Exchange-Viewpoint.md

 The Physical Context Exchange Viewpoint focuses on the identification of the physical interfaces with external entities and the identification of relevant documentation.
 It is used to capture Interface Requirements for IRS, applicable standards, protocols and format specifications that are agreed upon the interfaces.
 Note: Trace physical interfaces to logical interfaces  (the physical interfaces fulfill the exchange requirements stated on Logical Level)
 ## Applicability
-The Physical Context Exchange Viewpoint supports the “Architecture Definition process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4].
 The Physical Context Exchange Viewpoint is applied early in the life cycle to generate a complete view of all the relevant external interfaces together with relevant standards.
 The viewpoint guides the identification of expected interactions of the system with entities external to its system (control) boundary as defined in negotiated ICDs.
-The viewpoint is used to capture the Interface Requirements with the relevant stakeholders and any relevant documentation, requirements, standards, format specifications and protocols.
+The viewpoint is used to capture the Interface Design Requirements with the relevant stakeholders and any relevant documentation, requirements, standards, format specifications and protocols.

+The Physical Internal Exchange Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.

+It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 3.2.4].
 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Customer](../stakeholders.md#Customer)